picklepete/pyicloud/README.md

 ]
 ```

-And, you can access children and their children's children using the filename as an index:
+You can access children and their children's children using the filename as an index:

 ```python
 >>> api.files['com~apple~Notes']